Ariful-Islam-01/Console-Application-Development-Using-Numerical-Methods/README.md

 ## Output Characteristics

 - The approximate root of the function is displayed.
-- The number of iterations required to reach the tolerance can also be optionally shown.
+  - For each root, the corresponding sub-interval and the approximate root value are shown.

 ---